DigitalPublishingToolkit/TOD47-Virtue/TOD 46/md 46/06Jessamy.md

 needs to be within our research?

-Some colleagues of mine have run workshops that encourage participants to ‘talk to texts that they’re struggling to write.’^⁠9^ They consider the troubling parts of their work in the ‘monster writing’ process, but in framing these troubles as monsters, the troubles are rendered addressable.
+Some colleagues of mine have run workshops that encourage participants to ‘talk to texts that they’re struggling to write.’
+They consider the troubling parts of their work in the ‘monster writing’ process, but in framing these troubles as monsters, the troubles are rendered addressable.
 Part of the exercise involves addressing the text and